ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 **Variant 6** filters out everything but the top k (k &#8712; &#8469;) tuples according to an ordering by an attribute, and then aggregates over the attribute's values.<br>
 An example for this is given by QALD-10, ID 203, <span class="inline-example">What is the combined total revenue of three largest Big Tech companies ordered by number of employees?</span>.<br>
 Since the gold query of this example in the dataset was faulty, a corrected version of it was created.
 This version contained Variant 1 twice and Variant 6 once, and is shown in the image below.<br>
-This particular method of filtering, using <span class="mono">ORDER BY</span>, does not seem to have any alternative syntactic realization.

 <figure>
 <img id="variant_6" alt="Example query for Variant 6, containing nested subqueries" src="/../../img/project-wikidata-templates/nested_subqueries.svg">